 The EIB services completed the appraisal process in March 2019.
-The project was approved by the EIB Board of Directors the same year - subject to conditions to be fulfilled by the promoter, while the finance contract has not been signed yet (situation as of February 2022).
+The project was approved by the EIB Board of Directors in the same year - subject to conditions to be fulfilled by the promoter, while the finance contract drafting and negotiations have not yet been initiated nor has the contract been signed yet (situation as of November 2022).